avadhut-noola/DiceGame/README.md

 # 🚀 Features
 Dynamic Gameplay: Generates random dice rolls on every refresh or button click.
 Interactive UI: Click the "Roll the Dice" button to simulate rolling dice.
-Responsive Design: Looks great on all screen sizes.

 # 📂 Project Structure
 ```